BBQ Chicken: From Grill to Table in Minutes

 “Grilling is for speed, while barbecuing is a labor of love.” – Unknown Cook

-So consider what you want to do next time you light the smoker or grill.
+So, consider what you want to do next time you light the smoker or grill.
 Do you want a tasty feast or a fast lunch?
 Every technique has a place in the culinary arts; recognizing the variations will improve your cooking.

 Choosing the Right Chicken